Home Compare AWK vs ELI.BR

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (AWK: S&P 500, ELI.BR: STOXX 600).

-Most of the visible separation comes from profitability.
-American Water Works Company, Inc. leads by 8 points on the overall comparison score.
+The comparison is mainly decided in profitability, with the rest of the profile carrying less weight.
+American Water Works Company, Inc. leads by 9 points on the overall comparison score.

 Trajectory Similarity